 “I just got a new job in the same office that pays a good bit more than the last one ...” — Linda C., payroll manager

-The 2018 Robert Half Salary Guide shows midpoint salary projections for more than 190 finance and accounting positions, including those in operational support.
+The 2019 Robert Half Salary Guide for Accounting and Finance Professionals shows midpoint salary projections for more than 190 finance and accounting positions, including those in operational support.
 Here’s a sampling:

 At the midpoint, candidates have average experience with the necessary skills to meet the job requirements, and the role may be in an industry where competition for talent is moderate.
 The salaries reflect starting pay only and are based on actual placements throughout the United States, as well as an analysis of the demand for the role, the supply of talent and other market conditions.